Parsnips – A Deliciously Sweet VegetableReading time: 8 min

 • The growing season of parsnips is spring.

-• Prepare parsnips is a simple and delicious way to eat vegetables.
+• Preparing parsnips is a simple and delicious way to eat vegetables.

 • Parsnip cultivation is mainly done from parsnip seeds.